-- (6) (a) If an insurer requests an administrative hearing pursuant to s.
+- pursuant to s.
 120.57 related to a rate filing under this section, the director of the Division of Administrative Hearings shall expedite the hearing and assign an administrative law judge who shall commence the hearing within 30 days after the receipt of the formal request and shall enter a recommended order within 30 days after the hearing or within 30 days after receipt of the hearing transcript by the administrative law judge, whichever is later.
 Each party shall be allowed 10 days in which to submit written exceptions to the recommended order.
 The office shall enter a final order within 30 days after the entry of the recommended order.
 The provisions of this paragraph may be waived upon stipulation of all parties. - (b) Upon entry of a final order, the insurer may request a expedited appellate review pursuant to the Florida Rules of Appellate Procedure.
-It is the intent of the Legislature that the First District Court of Appeal grant an insurer's request for an expedited appellate review.

-(a) After any action with respect to a rate filing that constitutes agency action for purposes of the Administrative Procedure Act, except for a rate filing for medical malpractice, an insurer may, in lieu of demanding a hearing under s.
+It is the intent of the Legislature that the First District Court of Appeal grant an insurer's request for an expedited appellate review. - (c) If, in any administrative hearing under s.
+120.57, any additional information related to a rate filing, other than expert opinion, is offered or presented by the insurer to justify the rate, or offered or presented by the office to challenge the rate, which was not received by the other party prior to the date that the office issues a notice of intent to disapprove the filing, the administrative law judge shall grant a continuance of at least 30 days if requested by the party that had not previously received the information.
+After any action with respect to a rate filing that constitutes agency action for purposes of the Administrative Procedure Act, except for a rate filing for medical malpractice, an insurer may, in lieu of demanding a hearing under s.
 120.57, require arbitration of the rate filing.
 However, the arbitration option provision in this subsection does not apply to a rate filing that is made on or after the effective date of this act until January 1, 2009.
 Arbitration shall be conducted by a board of arbitrators consisting of an arbitrator selected by the office, an arbitrator selected by the insurer, and an arbitrator selected jointly by the other two arbitrators.
 Each arbitrator must be certified by the American Arbitration Association.
 A decision is valid only upon the affirmative vote of at least two of the arbitrators.
 No arbitrator may be an employee of any insurance regulator or regulatory body or of any insurer, regardless of whether or not the employing insurer does business in this state.
 The office and the insurer must treat the decision of the arbitrators as the final approval of a rate filing.
 Costs of arbitration shall be paid by the insurer.

-- (b) Arbitration under this subsection shall be conducted pursuant to the procedures specified in ss.
+(b) Arbitration under this subsection shall be conducted pursuant to the procedures specified in ss.
 682.06-682.10.
 Either party may apply to the circuit court to vacate or modify the decision pursuant to s.
 682.13 or s.
 682.14.
-The commission shall adopt rules for arbitration under this subsection, which rules may not be inconsistent with the arbitration rules of the American Arbitration Association as of January 1, 1996. - (c) Upon initiation of the arbitration process, the insurer waives all rights to challenge the action of the office 870297 4/29/2008 8:21 AM under the Administrative Procedure Act or any other provision of law; however, such rights are restored to the insurer if the arbitrators fail to render a decision within 90 days after initiation of the arbitration process.
+The commission shall adopt rules for arbitration under this subsection, which rules may not be inconsistent with the arbitration rules of the American Arbitration Association as of January 1, 1996.

+(c) Upon initiation of the arbitration process, the insurer waives all rights to challenge the action of the office under the

+Administrative Procedure Act or any other provision of law; however, such rights are restored to the insurer if the arbitrators fail to render a decision within 90 days after initiation of the arbitration process.